pinobatch/numism/docs/village.md

 - Briar is in *Thwaite*, named after the *Sleeping Beauty* character.
-- Hunter evokes the masculinity of Hunter Hearst Helmsley ("Triple H" for short) in the wrestling promotion WWE.
-In addition, both Sydney and Hunter are linked to negative reviews by [drewskyh] and [Julian Hill] of a Super NES game with lo-fi graphics.
+- Hunter evokes the masculinity of Hunter Hearst Helmsley ("Triple H" for short), who performed in the wrestling promotion WWE.
+In addition, both Sydney and Hunter are linked to negative reviews by [drewskyh] and [Julian Hill] of a Super NES game with noticeable layer loading lag.
 - Kirby is a famous Nintendo character, described with "he" in all *Super Smash Bros.* games, and Nintendo is known for lawyering up.
 - Logan evokes the masculinity of Wolverine from *X-Men* and the